Cz0112/MA-Thesis-Code/README.md

 # Data Sharing
 In compliance with intellectual property rights and respecting Gap Inc.'s terms of service, the raw scraped data will not be openly distributed.

-# Usage Guidelines
-Anyone using the code from this repository is urged to adhere to the ethical guidelines of data use, including respecting copyright norms and using the data responsibly and ethically.
-Direct replication of the dataset for commercial purposes is not permitted without explicit consent from Gap Inc.